British Plant Gall Society

 The second volume, Appendices, has complete descriptions of each of the insects, where known, including many comparative outline microscope photographs showing shapes.
 The appendices include much ancillary information, such as when the first of each species was reared, a summary of brief comparative facts and outline descriptions for all the insects, a glossary, and full bibliography.

-The cost of the complete work is £32 + postage and is available from Kyntons Mead, Heath House, Wedmore, Somerset BS28 4UQ.
+The cost of the complete work is £44 collected, £50 UK delivered, and £55 overseas delivered.
+It is available from Kyntons Mead, Heath House, Wedmore, Somerset BS28 4UQ.

 British Hymenoptera, Glossary for use with identification keys, by Robin Williams.